taskcluster/taskcluster-docs/src/manual/design/namespaces.md

 They are used for logging and auditing, but not for access control -- all access control is performed with scopes.
 Client IDs have the following forms:

+ * `static/*`, Clients with names prefixed `static/` are statically configured in the taskcluster deployment.
+   They cannot be created, modified or deleted at runtime.
+These are used for bootstrapping services and creating initial clients and roles.

+ * `static/taskcluster/*`, Clients with the prefix `static/taskcluster/` are reserved for taskcluster services.

  * `mozilla-ldap/<email>` -
    Clients with this name belong to users who have been authenticated against the Mozilla LDAP database.
    These are temporary credentials issued by [Taskcluster-Login](https://github.com/taskcluster/taskcluster-login).